Soletheon/Soletheon_NFT/Readme.md

 # Soletheon_NFT

-The Official NFT from Soletheon Team
+The Official Soletheon NFT

-Choose between 3 kinds of egg:
+Choose between 4 kinds of egg:

+Base Eggs
-- Organic
+ 1. Organic
-- Mechanical
+ 2. Mechanical
+ 3. Cyborg

+Rare Eggs
-- Cyborg
+- Legendary

-And on every 20 NFT in a wallet you get on free legendary Egg.
+Holder with 20 or base eggs in a wallet, get a free legendary egg.